HelpViewer/helpHello/en/README.md

 # &#127760;HelpViewer

-is a modern, portable and fast tool for viewing Markdown and HTML documentation directly from ZIP archives.
+is a modern, portable and fast tool for viewing Markdown and HTML documentation directly from ZIP archives or from a local directory where they have been unpacked.
 No server or backend required - just open the **index.html** in your browser.
 MIT licensed.

 ## How it works